robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## Example
 - .blue[The system] .green[is acceptably] .orange[secure]
-- .blue[The system] .green[has no] .orange[unacceptable consequences to assets from security threats]
+- .blue[The system] .green[has no unacceptable] .orange[consequences to assets from security threats]

 ---
 class: middle